aelanteno/sicp-exercises/index.md

 These exercises are from *Structure and Interpretation of Computer Programs*, by Harold Abelson and Gerald Jay Sussman, with Julie Sussman.
 The book can be found [here](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html).

-A list of links to each exercise is [here](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-37.html).

-Links below are to the book sections and to my solutions to the exercises.
-Comments are welcome.
-I’d like to know if my solutions are wrong or incomplete.

 ## [Chapter 1: Building Abstractions with Procedures](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-9.html#%_chap_1)

 ### [1.1 – The Elements of Programming](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-10.html#%_sec_1.1)